 - Duration: 1 hour 30 minutes

-- Throughout Years 9, 10 and 11 students will complete past paper mock assessments to enable teachers to monitor progress, address weaknesses, and determine a tier of entry: Higher or Foundation, best suited to each individual student
+At the end of year 9 and throughout years 10 and 11 students will complete past paper mock assessments to enable teachers to monitor progress, address weaknesses, and determine a tier of entry (Higher or Foundation) best suited to each individual student.

 What else can I get involved in?